SarahBunker/payroll/README.md

 Payroll is a simple CRUD application built with a Spring boot backend using JAVA and a React frontend.
 It managaes a database of employees allowing you to view, add, update, and delete employes.

-## Key Features
-Because Spring provides a HAL obj it was easy to implement

 ## Installation
 Clone the reposistory to your local environment and then enter into the new folder:
 ```
 git clone https://github.com/SarahBunker/payroll.git
 cd payroll
 ```

 ## Usage
 Run `npm run-script watch` to put webpack into watch mode.
 It will regenerate bundle.js as you edit the source.